pwc-technology-be/OSLO2Validator/README.md

 ## License

-This software is released with the MIT license.
+This software is released with the EUPL 1.2 license.